Our Community Need

 Findings from the Komen Virginia Blue Ridge Affiliate 2015-2019 Community Profile Report reveal that access to and timely progression through the breast cancer continuum of care is believed to reduce breast cancer mortality rates and numbers of late-stage diagnoses.
 Receiving regular screening mammograms lowers an individual’s risk of dying from breast cancer; however, individuals often present with late-stage diagnoses and would have a greater chance of survival if the breast cancer was found early and treated.
 In addition, mortality and late-stage incidence rates are highest among Black women.
 Disparities in breast health education and services are influenced by the rural landscape and socioeconomic barriers.

 The Affiliate used these findings to develop a Mission Action Plan that includes strategies for improving the breast health of residents living in communities where breast cancer late-stage and death rates are the highest.
 The Affiliate uses these findings to develop new programs, focus media attention on key issues, align education programs, and guide grant making toward a common mission.

 In 2016, the Affiliate underwent an expansion in southwest Virginia, bringing the total service area to 42 cities and counties.
 Komen Virginia Blue Ridge added 2 cities and 9 counties that were previously in Komen Tri-Cities’ service area.
-The Community Profile Report and QDR for the following cities and counties can be found below: Bristol, Buchanan, Dickenson, Lee, Norton, Russell, Scott, Smyth, Tazewell, Washington, and Wise.
+The 2015 Community Profile Report has been updated to include data from the following cities and counties can be found below: Bristol, Buchanan, Dickenson, Lee, Norton, Russell, Scott, Smyth, Tazewell, Washington, and Wise.

 Through the Community Profile Report, Komen Virginia Blue Ridge Affiliate has identified the following target communities: